Describe a city you have been to and want to visit again.: IELTS Speaking Cue Card

 Follow up questions

-What specific places in Montreal do you want to visit next time?
+What specific places in Montreal do you wish to visit next time?

 Next time, I would love to visit the Montreal Botanical Garden, the Old Port, and Mount Royal Park.
-I’ve heard so much about their beauty and the experiences they offer.
-I also want to explore more of the local cuisine and maybe catch a festival if the timing is right.
+I heard the views from Mount Royal are stunning, and the Botanical Garden is one of the largest in the world, which I missed during my last visit.

 How does Montreal compare to other cities you've visited?